Pittsburgh Life Sciences Greenhouse

 Pre Seed Round in 2006

-Blue Belt Technologies, Inc. focuses on the development and commercialization of robotics-assisted technologies designed for orthopedic surgery and other medical specialties.
-The company offers the Navio surgical system, which integrates intelligent handheld instruments with a CT-free registration and patient-specific planning process.
-Additionally, it provides the STRIDE unicondylar knee system for treating early-stage osteoarthritis in the knee, along with software applications that assist surgeons in planning knee replacements.
-These applications help in localizing implant components and balancing soft tissue.
-Beyond product offerings, Blue Belt Technologies also delivers support services, maintenance programs, and onsite training.
-Founded in 2003 and headquartered in Plymouth, Minnesota, Blue Belt Technologies became a subsidiary of Smith & Nephew in January 2016.
+Blue Belt Technologies, Inc. specializes in developing and commercializing robotics-assisted technologies for orthopedic surgery and other medical specialties.
+The company is known for its Navio surgical system, which combines handheld intelligent instruments with a CT-free registration and patient-specific planning process, enhancing the precision of surgical procedures.
+Additionally, Blue Belt offers the STRIDE unicondylar knee system, designed to address early-stage osteoarthritis in the knee.
+Their software applications assist surgeons in creating tailored implant plans for unicondylar and patellofemoral knee replacements, ensuring proper localization of components and soft-tissue balance.
+Beyond its technological offerings, Blue Belt provides support services, marketing resources, maintenance programs, and onsite training for healthcare professionals.
+Founded in 2003 and headquartered in Plymouth, Minnesota, Blue Belt Technologies became a subsidiary of Smith & Nephew in 2016.

 MedSage Technologies